Strengthening institutional and human capacity to improve food safety in Kyber Pakhtunkhwa

 Safe food is a fundamental pre-condition for survival, and food safety standards are a vital institutional pillar for good nutrition in any country.
 In Pakistan, provincial governments are responsible for establishing independent Food Safety Authorities to develop and enforce food safety standards for domestically produced foods.
 The Government of Khyber Pakhtunkhwa (GoKP) enacted the provincial Khyber Pakhtunkhwa Food Safety and Halal Food Authority Act (updated in June 2017), which established the province’s Food Safety and Halal Food Authority (FSA).
 To ensure that it could effectively implement the Food Safety Act – its primary mandate and an important component of a multi-sectoral approach to nutrition – the FSA sought Nutrition International’s support for the development of its ‘Rules of Business’, the comprehensive set of regulations, orders, guidelines and tools needed for implementing the Act.
 These regulations have now been officially notified and Gazetted and can be found here.

-In parallel, throughout 2017 and 2018, Nutrition International, through NTEAM’s TAN project, strengthened the human capacity of the FSA, supporting broad consultations of stakeholders and staff recruitment and training, as well as the education and certification of food processers and marketers.
-The TAN project takes a multi-dimensional approach to capacity strengthening, as illustrated by FAO’s Capacity Development Evaluation Framework in Figure 1.
-This article presents the areas in which TAN’s Technical Assistance (TA) strengthened the FSA’s operational capacity, through actions tailored to key individuals, departments and organizations.
+In parallel, throughout 2017 and 2018, Nutrition International, through its Nutrition Technical Assistance Mechanism (NTEAM)’s Technical Assistance for Nutrition (TANA project, strengthened the human capacity of the FSA, supporting broad consultations of stakeholders and staff recruitment and training, as well as the education and certification of food processers and marketers.
+Through the TAN project, NTEAM takes a multi-dimensional approach to capacity strengthening, as illustrated by FAO’s Capacity Development Evaluation Framework in Figure 1.
+This article presents the areas in which NTEAM’s technical assistance strengthened the FSA’s operational capacity, through actions tailored to key individuals, departments and organizations.

 Policy, convening, and expertise